 While energy companies have begun to enter the smart home market, it is a shift from the traditional business model.
 To bridge this, utilities should consider an affinity partnership.

-In seeking an affinity partner, consider companies with shared values and offerings that have practical value, not just “buzz.”
-Affinity partnerships can help both companies find new eyes for their products or services while connecting their own customers with services or products that cater to their needs.
+Companies seeking an affinity partner should consider companies with shared values and offerings that have practical value, not just “buzz.”
+Affinity partnerships can help both companies find new eyes for their products or services while connecting their own consumers with services or products that cater to their needs.
 The more complimentary your offerings, the more likely you will boost revenues – without a corresponding increase in marketing costs.

 These partnerships are most valuable when they pair noncompetitive brands that share the same values and have a client base that transfers well.
 The skill is in choosing a partner whose offerings align with your needs.